jgotoh/distributed-frp-dunai/README.md

 # Distributed Systems Extensions for the Dunai FRP Library

-This library provides a Client/ Server infrastructure by using [Cloud Haskell](https://haskell-distributed.github.io/)for distributed FRP applications implemented with [Dunai/ BearRiver](https://github.com/ivanperez-keera/dunai).
+This library provides a Client/ Server infrastructure by using [Cloud Haskell](https://haskell-distributed.github.io/) for distributed FRP applications implemented with [Dunai/ BearRiver](https://github.com/ivanperez-keera/dunai).

 Will also support synchronisation techniques sometime in the future.